jochen777/jFormchecker/README.md

 0.1.1 2016/10/23 Simplified interfaces to request and session.
 This allows lambda style adapters for your framework.
 Add NumberInput and Number - Criterion, validationResult can hold an already translated message

 0.1.2 2016/12/07 Builders now typesafe by using Generics

+0.1.2 2016/12/11 Translated error-messages with higher prio than message-keys; message-key with jformchecker namespace

 ## Remember: Standard form handling WITHOUT jFormChecker